MeldCE/skemer/README.md

 ## buildJsDocs

-Build a JSDoc for a variable using the given schema.
+Build a JSDoc for a variable using the given `schema`.

 **Parameters**